 A rural fire brigade is ‘a group of persons’ who have been registered with the QFES Commissioner (Fire and Emergency Services Act 1990 (Qld) s 79).
 Who constitutes it is the people that seek registration of the Brigade.
-The Brigade would remain constituted by the operation of its roles.
-A Brigade could be constituted by a group of individuals, an incorporate entity, a local council or anyone else who wants to seek registration.
+The Brigade would remain constituted by the operation of its rules.
+A Brigade could be constituted by a group of individuals, an incorporated entity, a local council or anyone else who wants to seek registration.

-What responsibilities or powers it exercise are those responsibilities determined by the Commissioner (s 82).
+What responsibilities or powers it exercises are those responsibilities determined by the Commissioner (s 82).
 One of the things the Commissioner must do is identify the area where the brigade is in charge of fire fighting operations (s 82).
 When working in that area, the first officer of a rural brigade has all the same powers as an authorised officer of the QFES even though the first officer is not a member of the QFES.
 The power of the first officer may be exercised by anyone acting under that officer’s direction and where the brigade first officer is not present, the first officer’s powers may be exercised by the senior brigade member (s 83).

 2. Clear legal definition of the relationship between QFES, Rural Fire Brigades and the SES.

 According to the Fire and Emergency Services Act 1990 (Qld) the QFES is made up of the Commissioner and Fire Service Officers (s 8A).
 Fire Service Officers are persons employed by the Commissioner pursuant to s 25 of the Act (see s 3 and Schedule 6).
 It is axiomatic that volunteer fire fighters are not employed so they are not part of the QFES.